yanxon/RDF-KRR-DOS/README.md

 Prediction:
 DOS at Fermi level

-We wrote a RDF code and test the validity using
+We made a RDF code and test the validity using several XCl (X = Li, Na, K) compounds.
+Please check out